-2018-21: (with Baltimore) 2021: K Justin Tucker led the league in FG% (94.6) and connected on an NFL-record 66-yard game-winner at Detroit...RS Devin Duvernay finished No. 1 in the NFL in PR average (13.8) and No. 7 in KOR average (24.1)...Tucker and Duvernay earned Pro Bowl and first-team All-Pro honors.
-2020: Ravens ranked No. 2 with a 26.7 KOR average and No. 4 in opponent average starting field position (24.2) on KOR…LS Morgan Cox and Tucker each earned Pro Bowl honors for the second-consecutive season.
-2019: Ravens posted a franchise-best 14-2 record en route to their second-straight AFC North title...Tucker earned Pro Bowl honors after scoring a franchise-record 141 points for the fourth-straight season.
-2018: Ravens won the AFC North...Focused primarily on providing support for the offensive staff, opponent tendency reports and assisting with running backs.
+2018-22: (with Baltimore) 2022: K Justin Tucker scored a franchise-record and career-high 142 points, while making an NFL-high 37 FGs, en route to his sixth-career Pro Bowl...WR Devin Duvernay was selected as the AFC Pro Bowl return specialist, and LS Nick Moore was named a second-team All-Pro.
+2021: Tucker led the league in FG% (94.6) and connected on an NFL-record 66-yard game-winner at Det.
+(9/26)...Duvernay finished atop the NFL in PR average (13.8) and ranked No. 7 in KOR average (24.1)...Tucker and Duvernay earned Pro Bowl and first-team All-Pro honors.
+2020: Ravens ranked No. 2 with a 26.7 KOR average and No. 4 in opponent average starting field position (24.2) on KORs…LS Morgan Cox and Tucker each earned Pro Bowl honors for the second-straight season.
+2019: Ravens posted a franchise-best 14-2 record and their second-straight AFC North title...Tucker – 28-of-29 (96.6%) FGAs – and Cox earned Pro Bowl honors.
+2018: Ravens won the AFC North...Weist provided support for the offensive staff, completed opponent tendency reports and assisted with running backs.

-2016: (with South Florida) Hired as offensive coor./WRs coach by Willie Taggart...Was named interim head coach for the '16 Birmingham Bowl, where South Florida defeated South Carolina, 46-39, in OT.
+2016: (with South Florida) Hired as co-offensive coordinator/wide receivers coach by Willie Taggart...Was named interim head coach for the 2016 Birmingham Bowl, where South Florida defeated South Carolina, 46-39, in OT.

 2015: (with Michigan) Under Jim Harbaugh, was the Wolverines' senior offensive assistant for one season.

 2013: (with Connecticut) Spent one season with the Huskies, becoming interim head coach midway through the campaign.

-2010-12: (with Cincinnati) Spent three seasons as the Bearcats' WRs coach.
+2010-12: (with Cincinnati) Spent three seasons as the Bearcats' wide receivers coach.

-1994-2001: (with multiple colleges) Spent time guiding mostly WRs in college, including Indiana from 1997-2001, serving on the same staff as John Harbaugh in his first season.
+1994-2001: (with multiple colleges) Spent time guiding mostly WRs in college, including at Indiana from 1997-2001, serving on the same staff as John Harbaugh in his first season.

 1988-89: (with Alabama) Began his coaching career as a graduate assistant coach at his alma mater.

-PERSONAL: Attended All Saints (Bay City, MI) HS...T.J. and his wife, Karen, have a son, James (14) and twin daughters, Karrington and Samantha (7).
+PERSONAL: Attended All Saints (Bay City, MI) HS...T.J. and his wife, Karen, have a son, James (15), and twin daughters, Karrington and Samantha (8).